MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/omni-auto-charges.md

 To execute the scenario in the POS application, the POS user will create the sales transaction as usual, adding the products and any other configurations to the sale.
 Prior to collecting payment, the user should select the specific line where the charge will apply from the POS item list display and execute the **Add line charge** operation.
 The user will be prompted to select a charges code and enter the charges value.
 Once the user completes the process, the charge will be linked to the line and added to the order total as a line level charge.
 The user can repeat the process to add additional line charges to other items lines on the transaction if needed.

 The same process can be applied in the call center by using the "maintain charges" feature found under the **Financials** drop-down menu in the **Sales order lines** section on the **Sales order** page.
-This will open the **Maintain charges** page where the user can add a new line specific charge to the transaction.
+This will open the **Maintain charges** page where the user can add a new line-specific charge to the transaction.

 ## Additional features